Neck Pain Relief

 Our treatments for neck pain at Motion Works Physical Therapy typically include manual or “hands-on” therapy, which consists of special techniques designed to reduce the stiffness of your neck and improve its range of motion.
 Your physical therapist will also create targeted exercises as part of your treatment plan, in order to build, strengthen, and improve the muscles and tissues in your neck.
 Another focus of your treatment plan will be on improving your posture to aid in the recovery of your neck muscles and avoid re-injury in the future.
 Your physical therapist may decide to add additional treatment methods to your treatment plan as deemed fit, including ice and heat therapies, electrical stimulation, or ultrasound.

 Don’t let the pain in your neck limit your daily life any longer.
+Get neck pain relief with physical therapy treatment.
 Contact Motion Works Physical Therapy today at Walpole, MA to schedule an appointment at our Walpole physical therapy office.
 I will set you up with an evaluation and get you started on the road toward long-lasting pain relief!